gelrii/Fedora-PostInstall/README.md

 #Proposed/Planned Changes
 - Add desktop *environment specific* packages to be *installed* and not just removed.
-  - Install 'gnome-tweak-tools' for GNOME.
-Also ask whether to install Dolphin in GNOME.
+  - Install 'gnome-tweak-tools' when GNOME is the active DE.
+Also ask whether to install Dolphin and Konsole in GNOME.
-  - Install 'gnome-disk-utility' for KDE (GUI frontend to gdisks - extremely useful! and does not need to pull in any other GNOME packages to work).

 - Integrate a reboot after the initial system update and resume the script after rebooting?
   - (Would allow the VirtualBox section to be re-added and an NVidia drivers section to be added.)